puppetlabs/puppet-docs/source/puppet/4.1/reference/resources_scheduled_task_windows.markdown

         every      => 2,            # Specifies every other day.
 Defaults to 1 (every day).
         start_date => '2011-08-31', # Defaults to 'today'
         start_time => '08:00',      # Must be specified
+        minutes_interval => '60',   # Repeat this task every 60 minutes
+        minutes_duration => '300',  # The task will run for a total of five hours }
     }
-    }
 {% endhighlight %}

-Puppet does not support "every X minutes" type triggers.

 For more information, see [the reference documentation for the `scheduled_task` type][scheduledtask].

+##Errata

+### Known Issues Prior to Puppet 4.1.0

+Puppet did not support "every X minutes" type triggers.